mhogrefe/malachite/docs/mapping/mpfr-floats.md

-**`mpfr_can_round`.** The Ziv gate, exported: given an approximation `b` "of an unknown number `x` in the direction `rnd1` with error at most two to the power `EXP(b) − err`", decide whether `x` can be correctly rounded to `prec` in `rnd2`, treating the error as two-sided when `rnd1` is nearest and promising that the check "does not modify its arguments".
-Malachite runs the same test inside every Ziv loop on this page, through an internal port of MPFR's own internal form of the check, but no public interface exists, so the row is a gap: the exported version, with the error-direction generality of `rnd1`, is what remains to build.
+**`mpfr_can_round`.** The Ziv gate, exported: given an approximation `b` "of an unknown number `x` in the direction `rnd1` with error at most two to the power `EXP(b) − err`", decide whether `x` can be correctly rounded to `prec` in `rnd2`, treating the error as two-sided when `rnd1` is nearest. [`can_round`](https://docs.rs/malachite-float/latest/malachite_float/struct.Float.html#method.can_round) is the exported version of the same test, with the full error-direction generality of `rnd1`; Malachite's own Ziv loops continue to use the cheaper internal form, which assumes a two-sided error.
+MPFR's faithful rounding mode (`MPFR_RNDF`) has dedicated cases in this function; as everywhere on this page, that mode has no Malachite counterpart, and that does not count against the row.

 **`mpfr_min_prec`.** [`get_min_prec`](https://docs.rs/malachite-float/latest/malachite_float/float/struct.Float.html#method.get_min_prec)
 returns "the minimal number of bits required to store the significand" as an